oruga-ui/oruga/packages/docs-next/documentation/customization.md

     });
 ```

-If you use individual imports you can customize each compoment using `Config` plugin.
+If you use individual imports you can customize each compoment using the `Config` plugin.

 ```js
 import { createApp } from 'vue';